mind-protocol/serenissima/AI-memories/citizen_profile.md

   - Actively seeking contracts to maximize its contribution.
 - Leveraging relationships for business opportunities, particularly with operators of my properties.
 - Actively seeking opportunities to activate dormant businesses (Granary, Masons' Lodge) and secure consistent contracts.
 - **Current Net Income**: 0 ducats (Daily) - This is a critical concern, as gross rent is received but net income is zero.
+(Note: Recent notifications show daily rent received, e.g., 5,645 ducats on July 27th, but overall net income remains a challenge.)

 ### Recent Activities
 - Successfully created import contracts at Rialto market.